tiger-openai-hackathon/hacks/README.md

 This repository contains information (data, instructions for the workshop, and reference material) related to **Setting RAG solutioning using Azure AI services** conducted by Microsoft and Tiger Analytics.

-Please clone this repository to your local system or download the zip by clicking on the green **Code** button, then on the **Download Zip** button and selecting the folder to download the zip to your local machine.
-Once the repository gets downloaded, extract the zip file by right-clicking on the file and selecting the **Extract** button.

-1. The sample data that will be used during the session is available in the [data](data) folder.
+1. The sample data that will be used during the session is available in the [data](data) folder
 2. The presentation that will be used during the session is available in the [references](references/AI_Build_Presentation.pdf) folder
 3. Detailed instructions to follow during the session are available in the [instructions](instructions/ms_ai_build_steps.pdf) folder
 4. Additional references can be found in the [references](references) folder.
 It also contains some sample Questions that can be asked on the dataset